 Then, in 1994 a guy called Ken Wilber, (founder of Integral Theory and Integral Institute), discovers (finds) the 4 Quadrants – the 4 integral perspectives of reality – with no experience of or understanding of NLP.

-The alignment of Ken’s Quadrants model to Grinder and DeLozier’s model was, and remains, astonishing.
+The alignment of Ken’s Quadrants model to Grinder and DeLozier’s model was, and remains, astonishing, given Wilber knew nothing of NLP and the perceptual positions model.

 And that one perspective changed everything!